niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 2) Create a [new account](https://portal.aws.amazon.com/billing/signup){:target="_blank"} on AWS.

 3) Create a new IAM user to get the access_id and access_key.
-Check for IAM option under services --> Security, Identity and Compliance.
-This pair will be used to give programetic access to your AWS account.
-Make sure you that grant full access to all AWS resources to this user.
+Check for IAM option under Services --> Security, Identity and Compliance.
+This pair will be used to give programmetic access to your AWS account.
+Make sure that you grant full access to all AWS resources to this user.
 Download the credentials.

 4) Create a file called credentials under .aws folder in Users folder of your machine.
 Create a new .aws directory if it doesn't exist.
 For me the path is '/Users/Nirav/.aws'.
 Copy/paste the credentials in this file.
 The format should be as follows